MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 3. Enter appropriate values and then select **Create**.

 - Name.
 This is the name that will be displayed in Power Apps Studio.
-- Adress.
+- Address.
 The URL that will be created for the portal.
-Make sure to save this info. for further steps.
+Make sure to save this info for further steps.
 - Language.
 Portals language.

    > [!div class="mx-imgBorder"]